Skip to main content

 This quick guide will get you up and running with a Chrome Extension popup page.
 You'll see how to integrate CRXJS with Vite, then explore Vite HMR in an extension Vue HTML page.
 The first two sections take about 90 seconds!

-Use your favorite package manager to scaffold a new project and follow the prompts to create a vanilla JS project.
+Use your favorite package manager to scaffold a new project and follow the prompts to create a vue project.

 package.json